pivotal/docs-platform-automation/docs/reference/inputs-outputs.md

 ### download-product-config

 The `config` input for a download product task can be used with a `download-config.yml` file to download a tile.
 The configuration of the `download-config.yml` looks like this:

 {% code_snippet 'examples', 'download-product-config' %}

 ### download-stemcell-product-config

 The `config` input for a download product task can be used with a `download-config.yml` file to download a stemcell.
 The configuration of the `download-config.yml` looks like this:

 {% code_snippet 'examples', 'download-stemcell-product-config' %}

-[configure-authentication]: task.md#configure-authentication
+### telemetry

-[configure-ldap-authentication]: task.md#configure-ldap-authentication
+The `config` input for the [collect-telemetry][collect-telemetry] task can be used with a `telemetry.yml` file to collect data for Pivotal so they can learn and measure results in order to put customer experience at the forefront of their product decisions.
-[configure-saml-authentication]: task.md#configure-saml-authentication
+The configuration of the `telemetry.yml` looks like this:

-[export-installation]: task.md#export-installation
+{% code_snippet 'examples', 'telemetry' %}

-[import-installation]: task.md#import-installation
+{% with path="../" %}
-[staged-config]: task.md#staged-config
+    {% include ".internal_link_url.md" %}
-[staged-director-config]: task.md#staged-director-config
+{% endwith %}
 {% include ".external_link_url.md" %}